For marketing agencies

 Marketing work is unforgiving of a fuzzy brief.
 If the goal, audience, channels and success metrics are not pinned down, the creative drifts, the reporting is contested, and the client is unhappy with results nobody actually defined.

-ReqBrief interviews the client up front — what they are trying to achieve, who they are talking to, what "success" means in numbers — and returns a structured brief your strategists and creatives can act on immediately.
+ReqBrief interviews the client up front about what they are trying to achieve, who they are talking to and what "success" means in numbers, then returns a structured brief your strategists and creatives can act on immediately.

 The pains we hear most